 - Homework Help free tutoring

-- Positive Action- a life skills and substance abuse prevention program for Ouray seventh graders
+- Positive Action- a life skills and substance abuse prevention program for Ouray seventh graders (funded by the Office of Behavioral Health)

 - Lunch Groups- an opportunity to address social & emotional issues in a supportive environment, hosted in collaboration with Juvenile Diversion, for seventh and eighth graders